 Make the most of the computer’s decompression dive planning and multiple dive modes.
 These include OC Recreational, OC Technical (for up to five gases including Trimix) and CC INT (for closed circuit diving with a fixed PPO2 and a quick open circuit bailout feature).
 Other highlights range from a tilt-compensated digital compass to a user-replaceable AA battery for increased battery life.
 The computer can be set to one of 10 different languages.

-The Suunto Zoop Inline Combo Dive Computer Console is a good alternative for recreational divers who prefer the idea of having their computer mounted on their pressure gauge instead of their wrist.
+The Suunto Zoop Novo is a good alternative for recreational divers who prefer the idea of having their computer mounted on their pressure gauge instead of their wrist.
 The combo includes a 4,000 psi analog pressure gauge and an entry-level Suunto Zoop computer housed in an impact-resistant console boot.
 This is then connected to your cylinder via a high-pressure hose.

 The computer includes Air and Nitrox modes, with audible safety alarms and a basic, easy-to-read screen.
 Information displayed includes your current depth, maximum depth, dive time, no-decompression time and water temperature.
 Meanwhile, the pressure gauge shows how much air you have left.
 The computer is automatically activated upon immersion and can store up to 50 hours of dive data.